What Do Cyber Insurance Policies Cover?

 - Test critical data backups from a full restore.
 Earlier, we mentioned that it was important to back up your data frequently.
 Testing backups on a regular basis ensures you always have access to your data.

-- Deploy email tools that block malicious attachments, files and other items running in sandbox mode.
-Email is still one of the most common methods cyberthieves use in attempt to compromise networks.
+- Deploy email tools that block malicious attachments, files, and other items running in sandbox mode.
+Email is still one of the most common methods cyberthieves use in attempts to compromise networks.
 With a strong set of email security tools, you can stop cyberattacks before they happen.

 - Deploy a security information and event monitoring (SIEM) tool.